Bengie Molina: 2004–2005

 Though Molina's wrist was healthy by the start of the 2004 season, hamstring issues caused him to miss two weeks of spring training as well as the first seven games of the regular season.
 Scioscia said that the 230 lb catcher "battles his weight ... he needs to keep in tune with his body and his weight, because it can impact the length of your career."
 In his first game back, on April 13, he hit a two-run home run against Joel Piñeiro as the Angels defeated the Seattle Mariners 7–5.
 He was on the disabled list twice, from June 4 to 19 with a strained left calf and from August 1 to 17 with a fractured right index finger.
 With speculation that the Angels might choose to promote 2001 first-round draft pick Jeff Mathis in 2005 rather than pick up Molina's $3 million option, Molina refused to speak with reporters until mid-August.
 In 97 games (337 at bats), he batted .276 with 93 hits, 10 home runs, and 54 RBI.
 Defensively, he had a .995 fielding percentage but threw out only 26% of attempted base stealers.
 In the playoffs for the AL West champion Angels, Molina started only two of Anaheim's three games, as José had emerged as Bartolo Colón's personal catcher and caught the pitcher in Game 2.
 Molina had one hit in six at bats as the Boston Red Sox swept Anaheim in the ALDS.
-That November, the Angels decided to pay him $3 million for the 2005 season.
+That November, the Angels decided to pick up Molina's $3 million club option for the 2005 season.

 Molina was on the disabled list from April 18 to May 12, 2005, with a right quadriceps strain.
 He had four hits on his 31st birthday, July 20, in a 3–0 loss to the Oakland Athletics.
 On July 31, he and José both hit home runs against Randy Johnson in an 8–7 loss to the Yankees.
 In 119 games (410 at bats), he batted a career-high .295 with 121 hits, 15 home runs, and 69 RBI.
 Only Víctor Martínez had a higher batting average (.305) than Molina among AL catchers.
 Defensively, Molina had a .996 fielding percentage, though he led the AL with 10 passed balls.
 He threw out 31% of attempted base stealers.